nativemindnet/nativelang-wordpress/README.md

-# 🌐 wordpress_plugin_nativemind_translation
+# 🌐 nativemind_wordpress

-Welcome to `wordpress_plugin_nativemind_translation`!
-This plugin enhances your WordPress site with advanced translation capabilities, building on the power of Polylang. 🚀
+Welcome to `nativemind_wordpress`!
+This plugin enhances your WordPress site with advanced translation capabilities. 🚀

 ## Prerequisites

-Before proceeding with the installation of `wordpress_plugin_nativemind_translation`, make sure you have:
+Before proceeding with the installation of nativemind_wordpress`, make sure you have:

 1. **Install Polylang** 🛠️